East Mecklenburg High School

 East Mecklenburg High School is a public secondary school in Charlotte, North Carolina, United States, and one of 21 high schools in the Charlotte-Mecklenburg Schools system.
-The principal of the school is Richard "Rick" Parker.
-East Mecklenburg High School is partial magnet school in Charlotte-Mecklenburg Schools.
+The principal of the school is Steven "Steve" Drye.
+East Mecklenburg High School is a partial magnet school in Charlotte-Mecklenburg Schools.
 It is part of the International Baccalaureate program.
 East Mecklenburg students come from many middle school areas such as Albemarle Road, Carmel, Queens Grant, Crestdale, Eastway, J.T.
 Williams, McClintock, Mint Hill, Randolph, Northeast, and Northridge.

 History

-Founded in 1950, East Mecklenburg had only grades 10, 11, and 12 until the 1997–98 school year, when ninth graders were added.
+Founded in 1950, East Mecklenburg had grades 10, 11, and 12 until the 1997–98 school year, when ninth graders were added.
 East Mecklenburg served as the high school for all of eastern Mecklenburg County until 1989, when Providence High School opened.

 Student profile

 East Mecklenburg High (or simply East Meck or East) touts one of the most diverse student bodies in Charlotte.
 For the 2011–2012 school year, the school of 1,686 students reported the following racial breakdown to CMS: 48.27% African-American, 23.90% White, 17.02% Hispanic, 6.29% Asian and Pacific/Hawaiian Islanders, 3.80% Multi-racial, and 0.71% American Indian/Alaskan Native.